ulisesbocchio/jasypt-spring-boot/README.md

 - Adding `jasypt-spring-boot` to your classpath and declaring individual encryptable property sources with `@EncrytablePropertySource`

 ## What's new?
+### Update 12/30/2019: Version 3.0.1 Release Includes
+* Adds support for [skipping classes](#filter-out-propertysource-classes-from-being-introspected) from being introspected
+* Usage of `replacePlaceHolders` instead of `replaceRequiredPlaceholders` on property resolution to mirror Spring's default behavior
 ### Update 11/24/2019: Version 3.0.0 Release Includes
 * Adds support for Spring Boot 2.1.X
 * Spring Boot 1.5.X No longer supported